systematic-magic/AgingPubMed/research_papers_html.rst

 ------------
 9.1.
 Check that copyright section has a title "Copyright ©" (starts with capital letter and followed by copyright symbol (©))

 9.2.
-Check that copyright sting starts with a YEAR followed by:
+Check that copyright string starts with a YEAR followed by:

 :sample:`Last name of first author et al.`